workleap/wl-r2wc/README.md

 Versioning is not required in the default setup since we aim to avoid breaking changes.
 By avoiding breaking changes, all consumers can continue using the latest version of the files without needing to update their applications.

+- You should prioritize deprecating old features instead of removing them,
+- You should use feature flags to opt-in to new features that would otherwise be breaking changes.

 However, in the event that breaking changes need to be introduced, versioned folders can be added to the CDN.

 For example, breaking changes might be deployed to: